The Hindenburg (film): Reception

 Although well received by the public as typical "disaster movie" fare, critical reception of The Hindenburg was generally unfavorable.
 Roger Ebert's one-star review from the Chicago Sun-Times dismissed it as a failed project, writing: "The Hindenburg is a disaster picture, all right.
 How else can you describe a movie that cost $12 million and makes people laugh out loud at all the wrong times?"
 Vincent Canby of The New York Times described the film as "brainless" and "pricelessly funny at the wrong moments ...
 Yet I wouldn't have missed a single foolish frame of it.
 I sort of like disaster movies, even bad ones, for reasons that have to do with the special effects and with other things that probably go back to the prenatal state."
 Arthur D. Murphy of Variety wrote "Dull and formula scripting, a lack of real empathy and phoned-in acting shoot down some good though unspectacular special effects."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four, faulting it for "really dumb dialog" and a "fake story" but finding it redeemed somewhat by "terrific" special effects and David Shire's music.
 He concluded, "As it stands, the only way to enjoy the film is to get in the mood for trash and to laugh a lot."
 Kevin Thomas of the Los Angeles Times wrote "Technically, the film is a triumph; dramaturgically, it is somewhat less than that.
 Its climax is terrifyingly, horrendously spectacular, but the two hours getting there are not as gripping as they might have been."
 Gary Arnold of The Washington Post wrote "The film has begun to drag by the time the climactic explosion occurs, and the climax itself is somewhat less than thrilling.
 Wise has tried to integrate the newsreel footage of the disaster with vignettes of the fictional characters inside attempting to escape, but there's an impossible esthetic gulf between the documentary and staged scenes."
 Pauline Kael voiced her disapproval of the film and Wise's direction with the phrase "One gasbag meets another."
-Frank Rich, in his year-end review of films released that year, named The Hindenburg the year's worst disaster film, stating "The hero is a Nazi and the special effects couldn't fool Gerald Ford."
 Similar reactions were recounted, and when the film eventually made it to television screens, the TV Guide summed up a near-universal review: "This insipid, boring, implausible, senseless, deliciously funny, and expensively mounted film...
 There's no tension whatsoever and none of the characters is remotely interesting, let alone sympathetic."

 On Rotten Tomatoes, the film holds a score of 31% based on 16 reviews.

 The Hindenburg opened on Christmas Day 1975 (Thursday) and in its opening four-day weekend (Thursday to Sunday) grossed $3,729,907 from 289 theatres in the United States.